MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-call-intelligence.md

         [!INCLUDE[proc_more_information](../includes/proc-more-information.md)][Azure AD Connect user sign-in options](/azure/active-directory/hybrid/plan-connect-user-signin).
 2. Create a V2 storage account with Azure subscription. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)][Create a storage account](/azure/storage/common/storage-quickstart-create-account?tabs=portal#create-a-storage-account-1).

-## Create storage account
+## Create call recording repository
-Follow the steps below to create a new container in an Azure storage account:
+Call recording repository is a blob container where you upload the call recordings for Call Intelligence to assess.
+To upload the call recordings, you must create call recording repository (blob container) in an Azure storage account.
 1. Log in to Azure dashboard.
 2. On the navigation pane, select **All Resources** and open the desired storage account.
 3. From **Services**, select **Blobs**.
 4. Select **+ Container** and enter the container information such as name and public access level.
 5. Select **OK**.
     The container is created. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)][Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).<br>
-Now, you are ready to upload the call files into the created blob storage container.
+Now, you are ready to upload the call recordings into the created blob container.

 ## Configure blob container and trackers for call intelligence
-Configuring the blob container that you have created using Azure helps you to fetch the call recording files from your folder and send them to the blob storage for analysis.
+Configuring the blob container that you have created helps us to fetch the call recording from your repository and process the audio file for call analytics.
 The analysis includes creating transcripts and provide insights for the call recordings.

-You can upload the recording files in audio formats such as mp3 and wav.
+You can upload the recording in audio formats such as mp3 and wav.
 Along with the audio format file you must upload the corresponding metadata file in JSON format with same name as the uploaded audio file.

-Also, you should configure keywords and competitors that you would like to track in the calls.
-These keywords are also known as trackers.
-Whenever the defined keywords or competitors are mentioned in a call, the application will gather the data and displays appropriately on the Call intelligence dashboard.
+Also, you should configure trackers, competitors, and competitor products that you would like to track in the calls.
+Trackers are the keywords that are relevant to you and your organization.
+Whenever the defined keywords, competitors, or competitor products are mentioned in a call, the Call intelligence will gather the data and displays appropriately on the dashboard.

 Follow these steps: